grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 When costly math functions still appear in the sample rate code, the `-fm` [compilation option](https://faustdoc.grame.fr/manual/options/) can possibly be used to replace the standard versions provided by the underlying OS (like `std::cos`, `std::tan`... in C++ for instance) with user defined ones.

-### Managing DSP memory size
+### Managing DSP Memory Size

 The Faust compiler automatically allocates memory for delay-lines, represented as buffers with *wrapping* read/write indexes that continously loop inside the buffer.
 Several strategies can be used to implement the wrapping indexes:

 - arrays of power-of-two sizes can be accessed using mask based index computation which is the fastest method, but consumes more memory since a delay-line of a given size will be extended to the next power-of-two size
-- otherwise the *wrapping* index can be implemented with a *if* based method where the increasing index is compared to the delay-line size, and wrapped to zero when reaching it.
+- otherwise the *wrapping* index can be implemented with a *if* based method where the increasing index is compared to the delay-line size, and wrapped to zero when reaching it

 The `-dlt <n>`  (`--delay-line-threshold`) option allows to choose between the two available stategies.
 By default its value is INT_MAX thus all delay-lines are allocated using the first method.
 By choising a given value (in frames) for `-dlt`, all delay-lines with size bellow this value will be allocated using the first method (faster but consuming more memory), and other ones with the second method (slower but consuming less memory).
 Thus by gradually changing this `-dlt`  value in this continuum *faster/more memory up to slower/less memory*, the optimal choice can be done. **This option can be especially useful in embedded devices context.**